CONNECTICUT.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 What is a Lien in Connecticut?

-A Connecticut lien is a legal right or claim against a property.
+A Connecticut lien is a legal right or claims against a property.
 It gives an individual or company the right to someone else's property to satisfy an unpaid debt.
 Many situations can result in debt, like taking out a mortgage, car loans, etc. Typically, when a person takes a loan to purchase an asset, the lender may want more than a signature as leverage to guarantee payments.
 By completing some documents, the lender becomes a lienholder on the property.

 Liens also form part of public records to inform third parties of existing claims on the property, and it will be impossible to sell the property until the lien agreement is satisfied and the title of the property is clear.
 While it is the responsibility of the lender to collect their payment from the debtor, liens can be enforced a court orders issued by Connecticut courts in various judicial districts.